Providing Abortions in the Deep South as a Christian

 Parker: We’re expanding the efficacy of medication abortion, which means if we can relax the rules around women being able to access this medicine that has a higher safety profile than aspirin ...
 Some people struggle with the notion of what would it mean to make very safe medication around ending pregnancies available to women, that they didn’t have to access through the health system.

-That's a scary thought for some because they see that as liberalizing something that's a societal ill.
-But non-instrumental ways of ending pregnancies, which most of them happen at such an early gestational age, it could be done safely.
+That’s a scary thought for some because they see that as liberalizing something that’s a societal ill.
+But noninstrumental ways of ending pregnancies, which most of them happen at such an early gestational age, it could be done safely.
 More importantly, it could be done privately.
 And I think the dread of most folk is that if women could safely access ways to terminate pregnancies without the scrutiny of the public, there would be no place to picket.

 Khazan: I think some people are worried that women would take the pills in their second trimester or way too late or improperly.